upbound/docs/content/providers/provider-gcp/_index.md

 description: Release notes for the GCP official provider
 ---
 <!-- vale Google.Headings = NO -->
-The below release notes are for the Upbound AWS official provider.
+The below release notes are for the Upbound GCP official provider.
 These notes only contain noteworthy changes and you should refer to each release's GitHub release notes for full details.